Shona Ferguson: Ferguson Films

 In 2010, he started Ferguson Films with wife and actress, Connie Ferguson.
-Their productions included Rockville, iGazi, The Gift, The Throne, The Herd, The Queen, The River and The Imposter.
+Their productions included Rockville, iGazi, The Gift, The Throne, The Herd, The Queen, and The Imposter.

-In 2020, they produced a Netflix six-part series called Kings of Joburg.
+In 2020, they produced a Netflix six-episode fantasy crime drama called Kings of Jo'Burg, for which Ferguson had a starring role.
+The series was renewed for a second season, that premiered on 23 January 2023, and a third season, which premiered on 13 June 2025, with the story details accumulating following Ferguson's passing.

 Movies

 Ferguson was cast in the 2010 film Mrs. Mandela.

 Personal life

-Ferguson met actress Connie Masilo on 31 July 2001.
+He met actress Connie Masilo on 31 July 2001.
 They married in November of that year.

 Awards and nominations

 He received the Golden Horn Award for Best Actor in a TV Soap and Golden Horn Award for Best Achievement by a Lead Actor in a Made for TV Movie.

 Death

 On 26 June 2021, Ferguson was admitted to Pinehaven Hospital with COVID-19.
 With his condition getting worse, he was airlifted towards the mid-days of July to Milpark Hospital in Johannesburg, where he died on 30 July 2021, aged 47.
 He was buried at the Fourways Memorial Park, after a private funeral.
 A memorial service was held two days later, where the attendance was limited to 50 due to COVID-19 lockdown regulations.